avengers-p7/Avengers_P7_Documents/OT Micro Services/Software/ScyllaDB.md

 | **Fault Tolerance:**   | Ensure high availability and fault tolerance with a distributed architecture that distributes data across multiple nodes. |
 | **Elasticity**     | ScyllaDB supports dynamic scaling, allowing you to add or remove nodes from the cluster without downtime.   |

-The ScyllaDB Manual Setup Guide provides step-by-step instructions for installing, configuring, and setting up ScyllaDB on your system.
+This  Guide gives brief overview about scylladb & provides step-by-step instructions for installing, configuring, and setting up ScyllaDB on your system.
 This guide is intended to help users seamlessly deploy and manage ScyllaDB, a highly performant NoSQL database.

 ---